Conduct Guidelines and Grievance Procedures for Students

 In cases referred to the Board, the Board or Hearing Officer will determine whether the student charged has violated the Student Conduct Code and recommend findings and sanctions to the Dean of Students.

 644.00 COMPOSITION OF UNIVERSITY STUDENT CONDUCT BOARD

 - The University Student Conduct Board is comprised of students, faculty and staff appointed by the Dean of Students.
 The Presiding Officer shall be appointed by the Vice President for Student Success.
 Other members will be:

 - One professional staff member selected by the Dean of Students Office after consultation with the Professional Council

-- Two faculty members selected by the Dean of Students Office after consultation with the Chair of Faculty Senate; and
+- Two faculty members selected by the Dean of Students Office after consultation with the Chair of Faculty Council; and

 - Two student members selected by the Dean of Students Office after consultation with the President of ASMSU.

 - A non-voting recording secretary will be provided by the Dean of Students Office to take minutes.

 - The Presiding Officer of the University Student Conduct Board will select replacements for any board members for good cause.

 - A quorum is considered to be four members, one of which must be a student.